aws-samples/amazon-eks-security-immersion-day/content/10-regulatory-compliance/1-kube-bench/index.en.md

 ---
-title : "CIS EKS Benchmark Assessment Using Kube-bench" weight : 34
+title: "CIS EKS Benchmark Assessment Using Kube-bench"
+weight: 34
 ---

 Ensuring security is essential when setting up and managing Kubernetes clusters and applications.
 Amazon EKS offers secure, managed Kubernetes clusters by default, but it remains crucial to properly configure the nodes and applications within the cluster to guarantee a secure setup.